777388/NSA-NOISY/README.md

 it also uses Facebook as a backend proxy request grabber so that this looks like Google/Facebook traffic.

 though your cookies are involved in the Facebook request

+!!!THIS IS JUST A TEST, USUALLY FETCHES NOTHING!!!

+!!!Binary injection schemes work better at hiding malicious code!!!